GENIVI/genivi-dev-platform/README.md

 The current supported targets are qemux86-64, porter, raspberrypi2, raspberrypi3,
 minnowboard, silk, r-car-m3-starter-kit and r-car-h3-starter-kit.
-Currently this requires the use of the bash shell
+Currently this requires the use of the bash shell.

 The `init.sh` script handles the the `$target` specific bitbake configuration.
 The `$target` templates can be found in gdp-src-build/templates, as well as common